-For the AEO2013, EIA commissioned an external consultant to update current cost estimates for utility-scale electric generating plants [1].
+For AEO2013, EIA commissioned an external consultant to update current cost estimates for utility-scale electric generating plants [1].
 This report used a consistent methodology, similar to the one used to develop the estimates for AEO2011 and AEO2012, but accounted for more recent data and experience.
+Because the costs from the report were assumed to be consistent with plants that would be ordered in 2012, for AEO2014 the initial costs were adjusted to account for learning from capacity built during 2012.
 A cost adjustment factor, based on the producer price index for metals and metal products, allows the overnight costs to fall in the future if this index drops, or rise further if it increases.

 The overnight costs shown in Table 8.2 represent the estimated cost of building a plant in a typical region of the country.
 Differences in plant costs due to regional distinctions are calculated by applying regional multipliers.
 Regional multipliers by technology are also based on regional cost estimates developed by the consultant.
-The regional variations account for multiple factors, such as differences in terrain, weather, population, and labor wages.
-The base overnight cost is multiplied by a project contingency factor and a technological optimism factor (described later in this chapter), resulting in the total construction cost for the first-of-a-kind unit used for the capacity choice decision.
+The regional variations account for multiple